 I was interested to find this update on the Neruda exumation.
 Seems that he was not poisoned but family not satisfied or convinced according to a few articles.

 I’ve long read and admired Junot Diaz‘ style of prose.
 I’m almost embarrassed to say how much I’ve modeled my own work after his.
 This latest collection of work contains all the themes of trouble and failure at its heart.
 And also the redemption.
-I continue to admire how the work follows a consistent universe and also how his work stays composite.
-Overlapping.
-The voice here feels just as dynamic and strong as his novel The Brief Wondrous Life of Oscar Wao and Drown.
+I continue to admire how the work follows a consistent universeContinue reading “quick review of junot díaz’ this is how you lose her”

 A few months back I wrote a quick review of Daniel Chacon’s book Unending Rooms.
 I admire Chacon’s aesthetic and overall writerly choices.
 I look forward to picking up his novel and his other work Chicano Chicanery.
 His work at times is surreal and also thought provoking.
 I find his work here playful and intelligent.
-And I’ve been in the habit of reading work that is more composite in terms of plot or character lately but in his work it is also refreshing to see each story linked by idea or abstraction.
-So does he choose idea over characters?
-Perhaps, at times, yes.
-And I’m not sure we have a collection of complete stories.
-Felt more like fragments but I think that too serves the chaos that is Chacon’s style.
+AndContinue reading “quick review of daniel chacon’s hotel juarez”

 Sat down today–all day today–working towards an August 15 contest deadline for my Semi-Orphaned manuscript.
 Here is a quick excerpt: Animales Neto was over on the bed shirtless and crudo, shaking his head at the reality of missing his father’s funeral service, when he raised both arms to smell his pits.
-He started digging in his jeans for a comb and pushed at his dark hair.
+He started digging inContinue reading “semi-orphaned aug 15 deadline”

 The good folks at CIELO: Culturally Integrated Education for Latinos Organization here in Springfield, Illinois will be discussing my book at their August book club meeting.
 And they’ve invited me to come and discuss the book on Aug 6.
 I’m getting excited.

-“Raw and highly emotional at times, Jaramillo’s stories give a realistic look in to the lives of his characters as he presents short vignettes that hint at a deeper family saga.
-His style is easy to read and his concise wording retains a surprising amount of detail.
-All in all, The House of Order is a compelling set of stories and should Jaramillo continue to present such fantastic storytelling, there is no doubt he will gain many new readers.”
+Here’s a quick excerpt from the writeup in the August San Francisco Book Review: Star Rating: 5 out of 5 “Raw and highly emotional at times, Jaramillo’s stories give a realistic look in to the lives of his characters as he presents short vignettes that hint at a deeper family saga.
+His style is easy to readContinue reading “the house of order writeup in the san francisco book review”

 Latino Literacy Now has listed my book The House of Order Stories as a finalist for their Mariposa Award Best First Book Fiction Award: 2013 Int’l Latino Book Awards Finalists.
 Could not be more pleased or honored.

 Lincoln Presidential Library hosting discussion of immigrant experiences, followed by food and music From Swedes in the 1840s to southern African-Americans in the 1940s, newcomers helped strengthen Illinois with fresh ideas and energy.
-The process continues today with Latino immigrants, who will be the focus of a Cinco de Mayo discussion and celebration April 28 at the Abraham Lincoln Presidential Library and Museum.
+The process continues today with Latino immigrants, who will be the focus of a Cinco de Mayo discussion and celebration April 28Continue reading “recuerdos-memories: latino experience in the land of lincoln”